AshAvalanche/ansible-avalanche-getting-started/README.md

 ## Fuji/Mainnet nodes

-Provision Avalanche nodes with 1 command.
+Use `nuttymoon.avalanche.node` to provision Avalanche nodes.

 ### Provisioning

-We will use the [nuttymoon.avalanche.provision_nodes](https://github.com/Nuttymoon/ansible-avalanche-collection/blob/main/playbooks/provision_nodes.yml) playbook:
+We will use the [nuttymoon.avalanche.provision_nodes](https://github.com/Nuttymoon/ansible-avalanche-collection/blob/main/playbooks/provision_nodes.yml) playbook (that relies on the `node` role):

 1. Create the `hosts` file in the inventory with your host information (e.g. for `fuji`):